YassineEddyb/miniRT_42/README.md

 - Structures needed for this lesson
 ```
 ray {
-  vector pos # postion of the ray
+  vector origin # start of the ray
   vector dir # direction of the ray
 }